If you ask a handful of people their opinion of the best mouse trap, chances are you would get a variety of different answers.

 Place the set trap along a wall or near an area where you have observed mouse activity or mice droppings.

-If you're looking for an inexpensive mouse trap that's easy to use, the Tomcat snap trap is a great choice.
+For an inexpensive mouse trap that's easy to use, the Tomcat snap trap is a great choice.

-If you have a mouse problem you're tying to correct, give one of these traps a try......I think you'll be happy with your purchase.
+So go ahead and give one of these traps a try......I think you'll be happy with your purchase.